+The audit committee also reviews and approves the annual assessment of the company's enterprise risk management process and considers any need for periodic third-party evaluations of such process.
 The committee also annually retains our independent registered public accounting firm and approves the terms and scope of work to be performed.
-Our audit committee met 14 times during 2016.
+Our audit committee met 16 times during 2017.
 For more information on this committee, please see "Report of the Audit Committee."

 Compensation and Management Succession Committee.
-The compensation and management succession committee held five meetings in 2016.
+The compensation and management succession committee held five meetings in 2017.
 The committee considers the recommendations of our management regarding most compensation matters, including executive compensation.
 For more information on this committee, please see "Compensation Discussion and Analysis."
 This committee:

-- establishes TriCo's compensation philosophy, - evaluates and approves the compensation levels for our chief executive officer and the other executive officers, - produces annually a compensation discussion and analysis of executive compensation, - administers our stock option plans, - approves the benefits provided to our executive officers and directors, and - establishes and reviews our management succession policies.
+- establishes TriCo's compensation philosophy. - evaluates and approves the compensation levels for our chief executive officer and the other executive officers - produces annually a compensation discussion and analysis of executive compensation, - administers our stock option plans, - approves the benefits provided to our executive officers and directors, and

+• establishes and reviews our management succession policies.

 Nominating and Corporate Governance Committee.
-Our nominating and corporate governance committee met three times in 2016.
+Our nominating and corporate governance committee met two times in 2017.
 This committee:

-- determines nominees to the Board in the manner described at "Nomination and Election of Directors," - reviews our Board committee structure and members, - annually evaluates the Board, - approves any related party transactions as described at "Transactions with Related Persons," - monitors director independence, and - reviews our corporate governance guidelines and codes of business ethics and conduct.
+- determines nominees to the Board in the manner described at "Nomination and Election of Directors," - reviews our Board committee structure and members, - · annually evaluates Board performance, - approves any related party transactions as described at "Transactions with Related Persons," - monitors director independence, - · reviews our corporate governance guidelines and codes of business ethics and conduct, and - appoints the lead director for shareholder concerns.